weiserlab/ambuj/cs4222_project.md

 ### Hardware

-You would need two nodes for this assignment.
-Please pick one as a transmitter and another as a receiver.
+You would need atleast two nodes for this assignment.
+Please pick one as a light-sensor and another as a receiver (data mule).

 ### Evaluation